 If there’s one thing we could all do less with, it’s stress.
-And when it comes to clutter, it’s a major stressor that is often overlooked.
+Too much clutter is a major stressor but it is often overlooked.

-But trust us – even though you may not consciously notice, that old water bottle that’s sitting at the bottom of your gym bag could be adding to your stress levels.
+Trust us – even though you may not consciously notice, that water bottle that’s been sitting at the bottom of your gym bag could actually be adding to your stress levels.

-Studies show that physical clutter (AKA things you don’t need) can actually increase stress and affect your ability to focus.
+Studies show that physical clutter (aka things you think you need, but don't need) can actually increase stress and affect your ability to focus.

 Now, before we get into it – there are some things you should know about minimalism:

-Look - there’s no need to be extreme, alright?
-If you’re going to live with the bare minimum, then all you really need is food and water, and that’s just called survival, not being a minimalist.
+There’s no need to be extreme!
+If you’re going to live with the bare minimum, then all you really need is food, water and air; that’s simply called survival, not being a minimalist.

-It’s about getting rid of the stuff that you don’t like, (or hate, if you’ve got pent-up frustration towards those gym shorts that ride up, don’t tell us you don’t know what we're talking about… You get rid of these items so you can focus on the things you really love.
+It’s about getting rid of the stuff that you don’t like, or have pent-up frustration toward, such as those gym shorts that ride up; don’t tell us you don’t know what we're talking about… You get rid of these items so you can focus on the things you really love.

-See what we mean?
-If you only keep what you love, you’ll get to have the fun stuff, and you’ll probably appreciate those items more because you won’t have clutter competing for your attention.
+If you only keep what you love, you’ll appreciate those items more because you won’t have clutter competing for your attention.

-Marie Kondo, Queen of Organisation and Author of The Life-Changing Magic of Tidying Up, recommends putting all the items in one place so you can see everything and be shocked by how much you actually have.
-This way you’ll realise just how much you need to get your life together, and you can use that motivation to stay organised.
+Marie Kondo, organisation guru and author of The Life-Changing Magic of Tidying Up, recommends putting all the items in one place so you can see everything you actually have.
+This way you’ll realise just how much less you need, and you can use that motivation to stay organised.

-Next, you can put back the items that you need, and in Marie Kondo style, hold each item in your hands and see if that bring you joy.
-Okay, I get that it’s really, really hard to find joy in a pair of socks (unless you have some awesome socks) but, imagine running barefoot in your shoes.
+Next, put back the items that you need, and in Marie Kondo style, hold each item in your hands and see if that bring you joy.
+Okay, I get that it’s really difficult to find joy in a pair of socks (unless you have some awesome socks) but, imagine running barefoot in your shoes.
 Then imagine running with socks in those same shoes.
 Spark joy?
 Yes, we think so!

-Okay, this step is arguably one of the most important steps in making your gym bag look all kinds of Pinterest.
+Okay, this step is arguably one of the most important steps in making your gym bag look all kinds of Insta-worthy.
 If you need to pack gym clothes, work clothes, even your towel, use the KonMari method for folding.
-Not only will you feel organised-as-hell, but you will also be able to make more space in your bag so you can actually see where everything is.
-Fantastic, functional, what other reasons do you need, really?
+Not only will you feel organised, but you'll be able to make more space in your bag so you can actually see where everything is.
+Fantastic and functional!
+What other reasons do you need, really?

 Minimalism is all about being more conscious of your possessions and of what you do.
-It’s about treating your items well, and being mindful of the things that surround you.
+It’s about treating your items well, and being mindful of the things that you own.

 The moral or the story is that if you treat your items well, they’ll treat you well.
 If you let go of clutter, and things that you don’t need, you’ll have more time to focus on what’s important.
-You know, like not having to crop your gym bag out of your selfie shot.
+Like spending more time at the gym.